alexandrebastien/ImageJ-Script-Collection/ULaval/Auto-Correlation/README.md

 ## Config
 - Tolerance: The minimum amplitude needed to find a peak (%).
-- Missing: Will try to divide by 2 peaks distances.
-If the value is with some % [0-1] of the median it will keep the division.
-This is to account for missing peaks. (enter -1 to skip)
 - Outliers: Will remove outliers distances if the value is over x times a standard deviation, normally 3. (enter -1 to skip)

 ## Tips